santisbon/reference/src/rpi.md

 pv $IMAGE | sudo dd bs=1m of=$DEVICE
 ```

 When it's done you'll see a volume mounted on your desktop called `system-boot` or something similar.
 Modify the volume to inject `user-data` and set boot parameters to enable c-groups so the kubelet will work out of the box.
+Feel free to modify in case you don't want to set up Wi-Fi or want different software installed.
 ```sh title="On your laptop"
 ###################################################################
 # REPLACE WITH YOUR VALUES